Reproducibility in Research: Systems, Infrastructure, Culture: Next Steps

 \section{Next Steps}

 Following the proposal of such a system, the question becomes: {\emph{how do we encourage widespread uptake, or even standardisation?}} Such a service would appear to be non-trivial, given the large numbers of tools and workflows that could potentially require to be supported by the service.
-Furthermore, after such a service has been implemented, how do we ensure it is \emph{useful} and \emph{usable} for researchers.
+After such a service has been implemented, how do we ensure it is \emph{useful} and \emph{usable} for researchers.
+Furthermore, how do we make it sustainable?

-The benefits to the wider computational research community from a cultural change to favour reproducibility are clear and as such we should aim through software cyberinfrastructure and sharable, community curated research workflows to mitigate these costs.
+The benefits to the wider computational research community from a cultural change to favour reproducibility are clear and as such we should aim through software e-infrastructure and sharable, community curated research workflows to mitigate these costs.
 Furthermore, we can reasonably expect the distinct needs of specific research communities to evolve over time, and initial implementations of the platform may require refinement in response to user feedback (supporting the critical cultural change by improving the efficiency of researchers).
 As such, if the wider research community is to move to requiring reproducibility, it seems most reasonable that this is staggered over a number of years to allow for both of these elements to develop, until eventually all researchers are required to use the service.

 The key question for different research communities then becomes: {\emph{how to initialise this change?}} Such a requirement creates a set of new costs to researchers, both in terms of time spent ensuring that their tools work on the centralised system (in addition to their local implementation), but also potentially in terms of equipment (in terms of running the system).
 Such costs may be easier to bear for some groups compared to others, especially those with large research groups who can more easily distribute the tasks, and it is important that the service does not present a barrier to early career researchers and those with efficient budgets (this type of cost analysis is not unique to reproducibility efforts -- it has been estimated that a shift to becoming exclusively open access for a journal may lead to a ten-fold increase in computer science publication costs~\cite{vardi-cacm-2014}).